Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 ## Adding the text

 Adding text is the last step.
 Here you'll add the population to each city.
-There are a few problems that will arise here.
+There are a few problems that will arise.
 The size of some of the circles is pretty small.
 The numbers may be larger.
 Adding the city or country name will be even larger.

 Second, the child circles appear on top of their parents.
 This will cover elements in the parent.
 For example, the countries appear on top of the world, and the cities appear on top of the countries.